Skip to main content

 First Communion Preparation

-For children enrolled at All Souls School, contact the school office at 303.789.2155.
+For children enrolled at All Souls Catholic School, please contact the school office at 303.789.2155.

 The Restored Order